A UK-wide quantum technology programme, in which the University of Strathclyde is a major partner, is to receive government funding worth £94 million.

 The National Quantum Technologies Programme, which began in 2013, has now entered its second phase of funding, part of which will be the funding via UKRI’s (UK Research and Innovation) Engineering and Physical Sciences Research Council (EPSRC).

 The Programme includes four Quantum Technology Hubs, in: Sensing and Timing; Quantum Enhanced Imaging, Quantum Computing and Simulation and Quantum Communications Technologies.
-Strathclyde remains the only university which is a partner in all four hubs.
+Strathclyde remains the only university which is a partner in all four hubs in both phases of funding.

 The hubs will continue the development of technologies that will allow computers to solve previously unsolvable computational problems, communication systems with guaranteed security and new types of magnetic sensors that can dramatically enhance ability to diagnose brain and heart conditions.